AI Insights

 Practical governance

 AI officer, acceptable use policies, review committees, system registries.
-Governance as it actually takes shape in a real organization, not an ideal org chart.
+Governance as it actually takes shape in a real organization.

 Reproducibility and auditability